0xworks/Pikzel/README.md

 ## Building
 This project is C++ and uses CMake to generate build system files.
-My development environment is Visual Studio on Win10.
+My development environment is Visual Studio on Win11.
 I have also tested on Ubuntu 20.10 using vscode (with gcc compiler).
 Others are untested, but may work (with hopefully only minor changes).

 ### Prerequisites
 - A c++20 compiler (or at least the compiler must support designated initializers)
 - cmake 3.16+
-- [Vulkan SDK](https://vulkan.lunarg.com/) (this is currently required even if you are using the OpenGL backend, as shaders are written in Vulkan GLSL dialect (and then cross compiled with Spir-V cross).
-The project is currently using the Spir-V tools distributed with the Vulkan SDK rather than bringing them in via submodules and building them independently.
-This will be changed in the future (so that use of OpenGL will not depend on Vulkan SDK)).
-Any version of Vulkan SDK v1.2.162.0 or greater should work, unless explicitly noted in commit comments.
+- [Vulkan SDK](https://vulkan.lunarg.com/) (this is currently required even if you are using the OpenGL backend, as shaders are written in Vulkan GLSL dialect (and then cross compiled with SPIRV-cross).
+The project is currently using the spirv tools distributed with the Vulkan SDK rather than bringing them in via submodules and building them independently.
+This might be changed in the future (so that use of OpenGL will not depend on Vulkan SDK)).
+Any version of Vulkan SDK v1.2.162.0 or greater should work.
 - On linux you will need the following packages installed:
   - libosmesa6-dev
   - libxrandr-dev